indigo-iam/iam/CONTRIBUTING.md

 ```
 to skip tests execution.

-You can use your favorite IDE for development (Eclipse is the one adopted at the time of writing).
+You can use your favorite IDE for development.
+In case you are using Eclipse:

-Install the `Spring Tools 4` plugin to use Spring buttons and configurations.
-Please use a modified Google style
+- install the `Spring Tools 4` plugin to use Spring buttons and configurations
+- import the Java Google style
-formatter available [here](utils/codestyle-formatter-CNAF.xml) to format your code.
+formatter (available [here][formatter]) to format your code.

+Visual Studio Code has a similar extension that needs to be installed.

 ### Run the app

 The main package is __iam-login-service__, listening by default on http://localhost:8080.
 To run it

-- enable `h2-test`, `dev` profiles: these profiles allow to run the app in developer mode, where an in memory database is enabled and populated with test users, clients, groups, etc. A web interface of the database is available at http://localhost:8080/h2-console
+- enable the `h2` and `dev` Spring profiles: these profiles allow to run the app in developer mode, where an in-memory database is enabled and populated with test users, clients, groups, etc. A web interface of the database is available at http://localhost:8080/h2-console.
+A test administrator can login into IAM with _admin/password_ credentials, while a test user with _test/password_.
+Connection to the database is possible by inserting the following parameters:
+  - Driver Class: org.h2.Driver
+  - JDBC URL: jdbc:h2:mem:iam
+  - User Name: sa
+  - Password: <empty>
 - the main class to be run is `it.infn.mw.iam.IamLoginService`.

 The __iam-test-client__ package is a simple web application used to showcase an authorization code flow where `iam-login-service` is the OAuth Authorization Server.
 It listens by default on http://localhost:9090/iam-test-client.
 The main class to be run is `it.infn.mw.tc.IamTestClientApplication`.